 This date must be included on all notices and is the date by which tenants must pay a rent balance due, cure a lease violation or the date the tenants must vacate the premises.

 All days are counted in the notice period, including weekends and legal holidays.
-If the last day of the notice period falls on a weekend or legal holiday, then the notice will not officially expire until the end of the next judicial day.
+If the last day of the notice period falls on a weekend or legal holiday, then the notice will not officially expire until the end of the next judicial day (a day when the courthouse is open).

 Step 6: Landlord’s Signature, Printed Name and Date